DIY Steel Magnetic Board for Kids That Doubles as A Dry Erase Board!

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-For Christmas, we bought my toddler Melissa & Doug magnetic boards, and she loved playing with the magnets.
-Thus, I decided I wanted to have a larger magnet board on the wall when we redid our study to include a craft corner for her.
-I want to share this DIY magnetic board tutorial with you because it was such an easy project and had such great results!
+So, I decided I wanted to have a larger magnet board on the wall when we redid our study to include a craft corner for her.

-My Daughter’s Craft Corner
+My Daughter’s Craft Corner Featuring the Magnetic Board

-How to make a magnetic board for kids:
+How to Make a Magnetic Board for Kids

-I decided to make my own DIY magnetic board rather than buy one.
-Because I was able to get a deal on the supplies, purchasing a comparable magnetic board would have cost me way more.
-Plus, this project was so incredibly simple to make and required absolutely no tools!
-A win-win situation.
+I was able to get a great deal on the supplies, and purchasing a comparable magnetic board would have cost me way more.

-One awesome thing about this kid’s magnetic board is that it will also double as a dry erase board with the proper supplies.
-All you need is dry erase markers (kid-friendly ones) and a dry erase board eraser.
-Before letting your kids go crazy with the markers, test them on the back of the steel piece to make sure they indeed do erase off your magnetic board though.
+Before letting your kids go crazy with the markers, though, test them on the back of the steel piece to make sure they indeed do erase off your magnetic board.

 Toddler Magnetic Board Supplies: